Particle physics - LHC - ATLAS

 Czech Technical University in Prague

-Led key aspects of the analysis culminating in the first \(5.0\sigma\) observation of top–antitop production in heavy-ion collisions.
-Responsibilities included optimising signal regions, implementing a profile-likelihood multi-fit strategy across various models, and maximising sensitivity in the dilepton final state with high-purity \(t\bar{t}\) reconstruction.
-Leveraged cross-collision expertise from \(pp\) , \(p+\mathrm{Pb}\), and \(\mathrm{Pb}+\mathrm{Pb}\) datasets to refine selection and systematics.
-Ensured analysis reproducibility by preparing HEPData submissions, promoting transparency and reusability by the global theory community.
+The top quark, the heaviest known elementary particle, provides a unique probe of the initial state in heavy-ion collisions.
+In \(\mathrm{Pb}+\mathrm{Pb}\) collisions at the LHC, top quarks decay before the quark–gluon plasma forms, offering an unmodified view of high-energy QCD dynamics.
+In Phys.
+Rev. Lett.
+134, 142301 (2025), we reported the first 5.0σ observation of top–antitop production in heavy-ion collisions.
+Key contributions included optimising signal regions, implementing a profile-likelihood multi-fit strategy across various models, and maximising sensitivity in the dilepton final state with high-purity $t\bar{t}$ reconstruction.
+I leveraged cross-collision expertise from $pp$, $p+\mathrm{Pb}$, and \(\mathrm{Pb}+\mathrm{Pb}\) datasets to refine selection and systematics, ensuring analysis reproducibility through HEPData submissions and promoting transparency and reusability for the global theory community.

 Other responsibilities included: